Light-Meson Spectroscopy with COMPASS: Introduction

 In quantum field theory, the interactions between fermions are described by the exchange of virtual particles of rest mass~$m$, so-called gauge bosons.
 The exchanged particle is assigned a 4-momentum~$q$, which is the difference between the 4-momenta of the particles entering and leaving the interaction vertex.
-Since in general $q^2 \neq m^2$ for virtual particles, they are commonly referred to as \textquote{not being on their mass shell}, which means that they do not obey the relativistic relation between energy~$E$, rest mass~$m$, and three-momentum~$\bvec{p}$,
+Since in general $q^2 \neq m^2$ for virtual particles, they are commonly referred to as \textquote{not being on their mass shell}, which means that they do not obey the relativistic relation between energy~$E$, rest mass~$m$, and three-momentum~$\bvec{p}$,\footnote{Unless explicitly stated, we use natural units, \ie $\hbar = c = 1$.}

-between energy~$E$, rest mass~$m$, and momentum~$p$.\footnote{Unless explicitly stated, we use natural units, \ie $\hbar = c = 1$.} The virtual particles couple to a conserved property generally called charge.
+The virtual particles couple to a conserved property generally called charge.
 The electromagnetic interaction between particles carrying electric charge, for example, is described in Quantum Electrodynamics (QED) by the exchange of virtual photons, massless electrically neutral spin-1 particles.
 The range of the force is given by the Compton wavelength of the virtual particle:

 Yukawa postulated that the short-range interaction between nucleons is due to the exchange of massive integer-spin particles, which he identified as pions.